 CJEs may apply for Master Journalism Educator status, which recognizes journalism teachers with outstanding abilities and expertise in the field.

 - Have earned CJE status.

-- Verify five years of journalism teaching or advising experience.
+- Submit a resume verifying five years of journalism teaching or advising experience.

-- Submit a letter of endorsement from a supervisor or principal who has directly observed the journalism educator while teaching or advising.
+- Submit a letter of endorsement on official letterhead from a supervisor or principal who has directly observed the journalism educator while teaching or advising.